mr4tt/zotbot/README.md

 - [Giant Rodents 'Invaded' a Wealthy Gated Community.
 What Happened Next is a Lesson for Cities in the Climate Change Era](https://time.com/6173837/capybaras-argentina-climate-change/) - Nordelta had to adapt after its population of giant rodents started to boom last year.

 # wikipedia
+- [Carrier's constraint](https://en.wikipedia.org/w/index.php?title=Carrier%27s_constraint&oldid=1249772992) - Carrier's constraint is the observation that air-breathing vertebrates with two lungs that flex their bodies sideways during locomotion find it difficult to move and breathe at the same time, because the sideways flexing expands one lung and compresses the other, shunting stale air from lung to lung instead of expelling it completely to make room fo...

+- [<i>Pruneyard Shopping Center v.
+Robins</i>](https://en.wikipedia.org/w/index.php?title=Pruneyard_Shopping_Center_v._Robins&oldid=1264568185) - Pruneyard Shopping Center v.
+Robins, 447 U.S. 74 (1980), was a U.S. Supreme Court decision issued on June 9, 1980 which affirmed the decision of the California Supreme Court in a case that arose out of a free speech dispute between the Pruneyard Shopping Center in Campbell, California, and several local high school students (who wished to canvass si...

+- [Osborne effect](https://en.wikipedia.org/w/index.php?title=Osborne_effect&oldid=1263196619) - The Osborne effect is a social phenomenon of customers canceling or deferring orders for the current, soon-to-be-obsolete product as an unexpected drawback of a company's announcing a future product prematurely.
+It is an example of cannibalization.
+The term alludes to the Osborne Computer Corporation, whose second product did not become available un...

+- [EURion constellation](https://en.wikipedia.org/w/index.php?title=EURion_constellation&oldid=1265203219) - The EURion constellation (also known as Omron rings or doughnuts) is a pattern of symbols incorporated into a number of secure documents such as banknotes, cheques, and ownership title certificates designs worldwide since about 1996.
+It is added to help imaging software detect the presence of such a document in a digital image.
+Such software can t...

+- [Fire-safe cigarette](https://en.wikipedia.org/w/index.php?title=Fire-safe_cigarette&oldid=1262304748) - Fire-safe cigarettes (FSC) are cigarettes that are designed to extinguish more quickly than standard cigarettes if ignored, with the intention of preventing accidental fires.
+They are also known as lower ignition propensity (LIP), reduced fire risk (RFR), self-extinguishing, fire-safe or reduced ignition propensity (RIP) cigarettes.
+In the United St...

+- [Oakland Buddha](https://en.wikipedia.org/w/index.php?title=Oakland_Buddha&oldid=1244225575) - The Oakland Buddha (Vietnamese: Pháp Duyên Tự) is a statue of a Buddha placed in a traffic median in Oakland, California, in 2009.
+The statue was placed by neighborhood resident Dan Stevenson who was upset about the frequent use of the median for illegal dumping.
+Stevenson attached the statue to the median using epoxy and rebar to deter theft of the...

+- [Smart cow problem](https://en.wikipedia.org/w/index.php?title=Smart_cow_problem&oldid=1213210733) - The smart cow problem is the concept that, when a group of individuals is faced with a technically difficult task, only one of their members has to solve it.
+When the problem has been solved once, an easily repeatable method may be developed, allowing the less technically proficient members of the group to accomplish the task.
+The term smart cow pro...

+- [Korean axe murder incident](https://en.wikipedia.org/w/index.php?title=Korean_axe_murder_incident&oldid=1265720273) - The Korean axe murder incident (Korean: 판문점 도끼살인사건; lit.
+Panmunjom axe murder incident), also known domestically as the Panmunjom axe atrocity incident (판문점 도끼 만행 사건), was the killing of two United Nations Command officers, Captain Arthur Bonifas and First Lieutenant Mark Barrett, by North Korean soldiers on August 18, 1976, in the Joint Security Ar...

+- [Battle of the Porpoises](https://en.wikipedia.org/w/index.php?title=Battle_of_the_Porpoises&oldid=1221379477) - The Battle of the Porpoises (Portuguese: Batalha das Toninhas) is the name given to a military blunder involving the Brazilian Navy in the Gibraltar Strait, near the end of the First World War.
+While on patrol for potential German submarines, the crew of the Bahia slaughtered a passing shoal of porpoises, mistaking them for the periscope of a U-boat...

+- [Wikipedia:List of citogenesis incidents](https://en.wikipedia.org/w/index.php?title=Wikipedia:List_of_citogenesis_incidents&oldid=1265783076) - In 2011, Randall Munroe in his comic xkcd coined the term "citogenesis" to describe the creation of "reliable" sources through circular reporting.
+This is a list of some well-documented cases in which Wikipedia has been the source.

 - [Hainan Island incident](https://en.wikipedia.org/w/index.php?title=Hainan_Island_incident&oldid=1262006046) - The Hainan Island incident was a ten-day international incident between the United States and the People's Republic of China (PRC) that resulted from a mid-air collision between a United States Navy EP-3E ARIES II signals intelligence aircraft and a Chinese Air Force J-8 interceptor on April 1, 2001.
 The EP-3 was flying over the South China sea at a...

 - [BeiDou](https://en.wikipedia.org/w/index.php?title=BeiDou&oldid=1255517108) - The BeiDou Navigation Satellite System (BDS; Chinese: 北斗卫星导航系统; pinyin: běidǒu wèixīng dǎoháng xìtǒng) is a satellite-based radio navigation system owned and operated by the China National Space Administration.
 It provides geolocation and time information to a BDS receiver anywhere on or near the Earth where there is an unobstructed line of sight to...